HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 If an annotator skips a task, the task is moved to the bottom of their queue.
 They see the task again as they reach the end of their queue.

-If the annotator exits the label stream without labeling the skipped task, and then later re-enter the label stream, whether they see the task again depends on how task distribution is set up.
-In auto distribution mode, whether they see the task again depends on whether other annotators have since completed the task.
-In manual distribution mode, they will continue to see the skipped task until it is completed.
+If the annotator exits the label stream without labeling the skipped task, and then later re-enters the label stream, whether they see the task again depends on how task distribution is set up.

+* Auto distribution: Whether they see the task again depends on if other annotators have since completed the task.
+If the task is still incomplete when the annotator re-enters the labeling stream, they can update label and re-submit the task.
+* Manual distribution: The annotator will continue to see the skipped task until it is completed.

 Skipped tasks are not marked as completed, and affect the Overall Project Progress calculation visible from the project Dashboard.
-(Meaning that the progress for a project with skipped tasks will be less than 100%.)
+(Meaning that the progress for a project that has skipped tasks will be less than 100%.)

 </td>
 </tr>